A land without a people for a people without a land

-"A land without a people for a people without a land" is a widely cited phrase associated with the movement to establish a Jewish homeland in Palestine during the 19th and 20th centuries.
-Its historicity and significance are a matter of contention.
+"A land without a people for a people without a land" is a widely cited phrase associated with the movement to establish a Jewish homeland in Palestine.

-Although it became a Jewish Zionist slogan, the phrase was originally used as early as 1843 by a Christian Restorationist clergyman, and the phrase continued to be used for almost a century predominantly by Christian Restorationists.
+Although it became a Jewish Zionist slogan, it was used by Christian Restorationist clergymen in the early 19th century, and throughout that century.

+Its historical significance is a matter of contention.
 Alan Dowty and Diana Muir have claimed that this phrase never came into widespread use among Jewish Zionists.
 Anita Shapira stated to the contrary that it "was common among Zionists at the end of the nineteenth, and the beginning of the twentieth century."